 Click here to listen to a reading of this blog:

-At twenty, it was evident that I had thyroid problems, although no one realised at the time.
-If you’ve read my thyroid story, then you’ll know that I showed signs of thyroid problems as young as sixteen, but I believe my really heavy and unpredictable periods from thirteen years old were also influenced by thyroid problems looming.
+It was evident that I had a hormonal issue (thyroid problems), although no one realised at the time.
+If you’ve read my thyroid story, then you’ll know that I showed signs of thyroid problems at just sixteen-years-old, but I believe my really heavy and unpredictable periods from thirteen-years-old were also influenced by thyroid problems looming.
 This could well tie in with my problem skin.
-It’s worth noting that my periods are now regular and no longer painful or heavy, since being on NDT.
+It’s worth noting that my periods are now regular and no longer painful or heavy, since being on NDT for my hypothyroidism.

-So, after trawling the internet for natural ways to clear the skin, chemical free and using household products, I found something called The Oil Cleansing Method.
-It didn’t sound appealing at first, slapping oil around my face, but I grew to like the idea.
-It started to sound a bit luxurious (yes, preparing my face for deep frying), so I decided to order some Castor Oil and give it a go.
-What did I have to lose?
+As well as working on addressing this imbalance with my functional medicine practitioner, I also trawled the internet for natural ways to help clear the skin, chemical free and using household products.
+I found something called The Oil Cleansing Method.
+It didn’t sound appealing at first, but I grew to like the idea.
+So I decided to order some Castor Oil and give it a go.
+After all, what did I have to lose?

 This is the one I ordered, which is hands-down the most popular brand – Pukka Organic Castor Oil 250ml

-So, I have used Castor Oil, for only a few pounds off of Amazon, and regular sunflower oil from our very own kitchen (my other half wondered what the fudge I was doing).
-I mixed three tablespoons of castor oil and seven tablespoons of sunflower oil, so a 30%-70% ratio.
+I used Castor Oil, for only a few pounds off of Amazon, and regular sunflower oil from our very own kitchen (my other half wondered what the heck I was doing) and mixed three tablespoons of castor oil and seven tablespoons of sunflower oil, creating a 30%-70% ratio.

 The Oil Cleansing Method site says: